deadlyvipers/dojo_rules/dojo_rules.md

 * Keep the dojo tidy
 * Never bring live blades on the tatami
 * Respect your opponents
-* Most Sensei's should be respected
+* Not every Sensei's should be respected